back Back to news

 Virgin Voyages Reveals 2026 Eat & Drink Festival Lineup © Photo by Virgin Voyages

 Now in its fifth year, the fleetwide culinary program is taking a more immersive direction, with new food and drink experiences designed around taste, sound, scent, texture, and spectacle.
-The updated lineup includes a brand new headline event in The Manor, refreshed menus across multiple venues, new classes, and the return of several sailor favorites.

 The festival will once again span all four Virgin Voyages ships, with eligible itineraries covering the Mediterranean, Northern Europe, North Atlantic, Caribbean, Alaska, and the West Coast.